• Disease Overview

 Pheochromocytomas

-Surgical removal is performed after adequate blocking with medication, and laparoscopic partial adrenalectomy is preferred.
+Surgical removal is performed after adequate blocking with medication and laparoscopic partial adrenalectomy is preferred.
 Even pheochromocytomas that do not appear to be active or causing symptoms should be considered for removal, ideally prior to pregnancy or non-emergency surgery.

 Endolymphatic Sac Tumors (ELSTs)

 Patients who have a tumor or hemorrhage visible on MRI but who can still hear require surgery to prevent a worsening of their condition.
 Deaf patients with evidence on imaging of a tumor should undergo surgery if other neurological symptoms are present to prevent worsening of balance problems.
 Not all ELSTs are visible with imaging; some are only found during surgery.
+Cochlear implants might be considered in patients with tumors in both ears.

 In 2021, the U.S. Food and Drug Administration (FDA) approved belzutifan (Welireg) as the first systemic therapy for VHL, specifically for VHL-related renal cell carcinoma, central nervous system hemangioblastomas or pancreatic neuroendocrine tumors not requiring immediate surgery.
 Despite this, surgical removal remains the primary method of treatment for most people with VHL.
 An organ sparing approach is the best approach for reducing irreparable damage while minimizing the need for organ removal.
 For this reason, Active Surveillance Guidelines were developed to make sure VHL tumors can be found and managed appropriately.
 With careful monitoring, early detection and appropriate treatment, the most harmful consequences of this disease can be greatly reduced, or in some people, completely prevented.